TAR-ALEX/big_numbers_cpp/README.md

 # BigNumbers

-A c++ / cpp implementation of Big Integers and Big Decimal (BigInt and BigDec)
+A c++ / cpp implementation of Big Integer and Big Decimal (BigInt and BigDec)

 Sample usage: